abchatra/abchatra.github.io/_posts/2015-12-14-Introduction.md

 title: Introduction
 ---

 I joined Chakra team back in 2009.
-I have learnt a bit about Chakra engine in the process.
+I have hacked a bunch of things in Chakra engine.
-I am in no way expert yet.
+I am in no way expert.
 I am still figuring out details and if I have incorrectly articulated something do let me know.

 Following will be the series of articles which will touch basic building blocks of the